 Increased Risk of Storms, Droughts, and Floods

 Climate change is intensifying drought, storms, and floods around the world.
 Where nature has been destroyed by development, communities are at risk from these intensified climate patterns.
 Scientists around the world are studying how nature can be a buffer for these intensified weather patterns, and TNC is working with leaders and communities to implement solutions that make a difference for nature and people.
-Take action — your small acts will add up to big results.
+See what we mean when we say Nature Can Make a Difference.

 Communities at Risk